binerogroup/documentation/compute/server-groups.rst

 .. important::

-   We **strongly** recommend using **soft-affinity** or **soft-anti-affinity**, this is because we do regular maintenance in our platform and when using the hard policies your instance can be powered off if the requirement cannot be met during scheduling.
+   We **strongly** recommend using **soft-affinity** or **soft-anti-affinity**.

+   We do regular maintenance in our platform and when using hard policies for your server group the system might need to power off your instance if scheduling is not possible due to your policy.

 .. note::

-   The anti-affinity policies in themselves does not provide high availability but make the platform aware on how you want your instance to be placed during scheduling, your application need to handle high availability by using multiple instances.
+   The anti-affinity policies in themselves does not provide high availability but make the platform aware on how you want your instance placed during scheduling, your application need to handle high availability by using for example many instances.

 Creating a server group
 -----------------------